directus-labs/guest-authoring/directus-studio/index.md

 ![Support Agent dashboard walkthrough](agentCollection.gif)

-## Setting up Notifications for new Messages
+## Setting up Notifications for Updates

 Webhooks in Directus are used to automate actions outside of Directus itself, such as sending notifications.
 When configured, Directus will send an HTTP POST request to a specified URL (your server endpoint) every time a defined event occurs, such as the creation of a `new ticket` or a `new message`.